Labradorite Properties, Meaning, Facts and Photos

 What is Labradorite?

-Labradorite is a feldspar mineral one of the most abundant group of minerals in Earth's crust.
+Labradorite is a feldspar mineral, one of the most abundant groups of minerals in Earth's crust.

-It's extremely common for rocks and minerals to be named after the person who discovered them or the place they were found.
+It's extremely common for rocks and minerals to be named after the person who discovered them or the place where they were found.
 The suffix 'ite' is often used.
-Examples include sugilite named after Professor Kenichi Sugi, unakite which took its name from the Unaka Range of mountains in North Carolina and pietersite named after Syd Pieters.
+Examples include sugilite, named after Professor Kenichi Sugi, unakite, which took its name from the Unaka Range of mountains in North Carolina and pietersite, named after Syd Pieters.

 There's even a stone called Englishite.